Paid Ad Frauds - Detection & Prevention

 Ad injection is a form of ad fraud or affiliate fraud, in which the affiliates use downloadable tools serving as Adware to inject cookies into the end-user system or browser, in turn monetizing all sales happening from the user browser.
-These DTs can be in the form of web browser extensions or plugins or a software application (Windows or Mac).
-The point that makes this ad fraud unique and challenging to detect is that it occurs on the client-side and not on the Advertiser or publisher end.
+These DTs can be in the form of web browser extensions or plugins or software applications (Windows or Mac).
+The point that makes this ad fraud unique and challenging to detect is that it occurs on the client side and not on the Advertiser or publisher end.

 - Cookie Stuffing

 Advertisers use internet cookies to track the source of the traffic coming to their websites.
 They then pay out commissions to the marketing channels driving relevant user traffic.
 In this type of ad fraud, affiliates stuff multiple cookies on the Advertiser's website to monetize the sales happening without driving incremental user traffic.

 This kind of fraud involves creating a similar website to the legitimate one and deceiving the existing brand users.
 The malicious affiliates use similar-looking websites to display irrelevant advertisements and divert the users of the specific brand.

 Ad stacking broadly means stuffing multiple ads under one ad displayed to a user.
 The affiliates stuff multiple ads under one ad format visible to the front-end users while they earn commissions for driving impressions for all the underlying ads.
 Advertisers lose their marketing budgets as they pay for impressions while their brand's ads are not visible to the end user.